 Building value is different than simply running a business.
 When you simply run a business, typically your goals are to keep the lights on and earn a profit.
 When seeking to build value, you set different goals.

-For example, Shutterfly recently announced that it was acquiring Tiny Prints for $333 MILLION.
+For example, Shutterfly acquired Tiny Prints for $333 MILLION a few years ago.
 In making this acquisition, what did Shutterfly value?
-Well, it valued Tiny Prints' revenues, customer base, marketing skills, intellectual property and operational processes among other things.
+Well, it valued Tiny Prints’ revenues, customer base, marketing skills, intellectual property and operational processes among other things.

-Importantly, Shutterfly did NOT value Tiny Prints' profitability.
-In fact, Tiny Prints' EBITDA (earnings before interest, taxes, depreciation and amortization) was a miniscule 2-3% of its revenues.
+Importantly, Shutterfly did NOT value Tiny Prints’ profitability.
+In fact, Tiny Prints’ EBITDA (earnings before interest, taxes, depreciation and amortization) was a miniscule 2-3% of its revenues at the time.

 So, in addition to thinking about your end game, create a list of the factors that multiple potential acquirers would want to see in your company.
 Maybe it’s significant revenues.
 Maybe it’s a high profit margin.
 Maybe it’s unique products or intellectual property.
 Etc.

 And importantly, once you have this list, make sure you integrate it into your daily, weekly, monthly, quarterly and annual action plans.
 And rather than looking back each quarter and simply thinking about how much revenues and/or profits you generated, consider how much VALUE you built and how much you progressed toward reaching your end goal.